Sekinat-Oyeniran/Green_taxi_dataset_2022/README.md

 * Revenue Distribution by Time of Day

-The second time block (likely late morning to afternoon) generated the highest revenue (~$5.26M), followed by early morning trips.
+The afternoon period (second time block) generated the highest revenue (~$5.26M) and also had the highest number of pickups, suggesting alignment between ride frequency and earnings during midday.

 Revenue dips during nighttime hours, which may suggest reduced activity or shorter trip distances.

-✅ Conclusions & Recommendations
+✅ Strategic Takeaways & Recommendations

 * High Weekday Demand (Peak on Thursdays)